 Mia Skylar Borjas is a local dancer in Austin, TX.
 In 2022, she started her dance journey when she was searching for a new way to stay active and became passionate about dancing.
 She loves to share her love of dancing with friends, family and other dancers.
 When she’s not dancing, she’s studying to be a graphic designer at ACC.
 Mia is super excited to be teaching at both TDS & BDS.
 She looks forward to sharing her enjoyment of dance and support others on their dance journey.

-Christine Bourgeois Autin, a native of Baton Rouge, LA, has been teaching ballet for 25 years and most recently taught at Revolution Dance Company in Baton Rouge, LA.
+Christine Bourgeois Autin, a native of Baton Rouge, LA, has been teaching ballet for 28 years and most recently taught at Revolution Dance Company in Baton Rouge, LA.
 She implemented the first dance program at St. Joseph’s Academy in Baton Rouge in 2006, was Director of Dance, a Pilates instructor, and Psychology teacher at Episcopal High School of Baton Rouge from 2007-2011, as well as Co-Director and choreographer of The Bridges Project for the 2008 Young!
 Tanzsommer Tour in Austria and Germany.
+Christine was also the Production Stage Manager for Debbie Allen for her productions of “Dreams”, “Just Dance”, and “All the Right Moves”, has appeared on Mario Lopez’s “Name Your Adventure” on NBC, was a guest dancer for Luciano Pavarotti’s Concert Gala in Baton Rouge, and danced with former NBA player Glen Davis, the first year of Dancing with Big Buddy.

 Natalie Cortez Natalie Cortez brings over a decade of dance and choreography experience to the studio.
 She grew up training in multiple styles as a competitive dancer and served as head choreographer for her high school’s musical theatre productions.
 She continued her dance journey as a member of her college sport club team, the Arizona State Dancing Devils.
 During her four years on the team, she performed at school functions and community events, and held multiple leadership roles.
 Natalie has performed annually with her collegiate team at Disney Springs, competed at both regional and national levels, and participated in a wide range of dance workshops and conventions.
 Her teaching experience spans various age groups, and she is passionate about helping young dancers build confidence, discipline, and a lifelong love of movement.